lindig/lua-ml/README.md

 The Lua-ML interpreter was written by Norman Ramsey <nr@cs.tufts.edu>.
-It was originally part of the C-- project at http://www.cminusminus.org/ and brought to GitHub by Christian Lindig <lindig@gmail.com> who also work on the C-- project 2000 to 2002.
+It was originally part of the C-- project at http://www.cminusminus.org/ and brought to GitHub by Christian Lindig <lindig@gmail.com> who also worked on the C-- project 2000 to 2002.

 ## Copyright